ricardooriol/DistyVault/README.md

 2. Click the Settings button (⚙️)
 3. **Choose your processing approach**:
    - **Local**: Select Ollama for privacy-first processing
-   - **Cloud**: Choose OpenAI, Anthropic, Google, Grok, or DeepSeek for enhanced capabilities
+   - **Online**: Choose OpenAI, Anthropic, Google, Grok, or DeepSeek for enhanced capabilities
-4. Enter your API key (for cloud providers) or configure Ollama endpoint (for local)
+4. Enter your API key (for online providers) or configure Ollama endpoint (for local)
 5. Select your preferred model
 6. Test the connection and save